Personal websites & portfolios

 Claude Code is powerful, but it's not a replacement for understanding what you're building.
 If your app handles other people's data, processes payments, or is publicly accessible - you need to get a developer to review it before you launch.

 But it's important to be honest about the limitations.
 Claude Code is a powerful tool, not a magic wand.
 It will make mistakes, it won't always catch security issues, and there are things that still require a developer's expertise to get right.
-The key is knowing where that line is and being comfortable asking for help when you need it.
+The key is knowing where that line is and being comfortable with asking for help when you need it.

 If you found this guide useful, you'll enjoy my weekly newsletter - every week I analyse the latest AI advances and how you can use them.
 It's free and you can unsubscribe at any time.